 IM-07 January 23, 2019; IM-05 January 14, 2010; IM-37 April 4, 2006; IM-87 August 18, 2005; IM-103 October 4, 2004; IM-128 July 17, 2001

 EXAMPLE: Mr. C is enrolled in the American Broadcasting School full-time.
 This school does not require a GED or a high school diploma to enroll.
 Student must pass an exam similar to the SAT exam in order to enroll.
 The program is a 10 month online training program preparing students for gainful employment in a recognized occupation.
 The American Broadcasting School meets the definition of an institution of higher education.
-Mr. C must meet eligible student criteria to be considered eligible for Food Stamps.
+Mr. C must meet eligible student criteria to be considered eligible for SNAP.

 NOTE: Students enrolled in on-campus classes, internet classes, CD-ROM, DVD, Hybrid classes, and other types of courses are considered enrolled in an institution of higher education if the courses meet one of the above criteria.